 7) Final grades for the thesis are determined as follows: 10% for work in Rel 399; this grade is assigned by the course instructor.
 10% for the paper submitted at end of fall term representing work in progress; this grade is assigned by the Primary Adviser and the course instructor for Rel 399.
 80% evaluation of the thesis submitted and defended before the entire faculty; this grade is determined by the entire faculty.

 II.
 All other seniors will fulfill their senior work requirements for the major in Religion by completing Religion 399 as a "capstone" seminar.

-1) Work in Religion 399 will include a short paper based on course readings, class presentations or other projects related to research work (including the final presentation described below as #3), and a 20-25 page research paper submitted at the end of the term.
+1) Work in Religion 399 will include class presentations, projects related to research work, including the final presentation described in #3 below, and a 20-25 page research paper submitted at the end of the term.
 Students are encouraged to draw upon their course "cluster" in a substantive way when researching and writing this final research paper.